pyeventsourcing/eventsourcing/docs/topics/domain.rst

 of the :ref:`Cargo Shipping example <Cargo shipping>` for details.

 The aggregate :class:`~eventsourcing.domain.Aggregate.Created` class represents the creation of an aggregate object instance.
-It extends the base class :class:`~eventsourcing.domain.Aggregate.Event` with its attribute ``originator_topic`` which is Python :class:`str`.
+It is defined as a frozen data class that extends the base class :class:`~eventsourcing.domain.Aggregate.Event` with its attribute ``originator_topic`` which is Python :class:`str`.
 The value of this attribute will be a :ref:`topic <Topics>` that describes the path to the aggregate instance's class.
 It has a :func:`~eventsourcing.domain.Aggregate.Created.mutate` method which constructs an aggregate object after resolving the ``originator_topic`` value to an aggregate class.
 It does not call :func:`~eventsourcing.domain.Aggregate.Event.apply` since the aggregate class ``__init__()`` method receives the "created" event attribute values and can fully initialise the aggregate object.